anubha-sap/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/service.md

   - "Service Advisor": The Service Advisor will be able to create, view, update, and delete service forms, view and delete Job Cards, and generate Invoices.
   - "Service Manager": The Service Manager will be able to: view Job Cards, view Job Card Services, update Job Card Services, perform CRUD operations on Inspection Items, Services, and Employees.
   - "Service Technician": The Service Technician will be able to view Job Cards and edit their own Job Card Service.
 A Technician is only authorized to edit specific fields.
+  - "Vehicle Service Super User": Combination of all users.

 4. Add `xs-security.json` file contents as `Instance Parameters` in the xsuua instance.
 To add instance-parameters:
       - Go to service instances under Service Management(in dev namespace), click on Edit: